softwaremill/elasticmq/README.md

     server.stop()
     node.shutdown()

-Alternatively, you can use MySQL to store the datea:
+Alternatively, you can use MySQL to store the data:

     val node = NodeBuilder.withStorage(new SquerylStorage(DBConfiguration.mysql("elasticmq", "root", "")))